AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/low_level_programming.rst

 digits.

-If instead we tried to match that formal with some actual that is an integer type, or an array type |mdash| or anything other than a floating-point type |mdash| the compiler will reject the instantiation.
+If instead we tried to match that formal with some actual that is an integer type, or an array type |mdash| anything other than a floating-point type |mdash| the compiler will reject the instantiation.
-Therefore, within the generic body, the implementation code can be written with the assurance that the characteristics and capabilities of the type will actually be available.
-The requirements are a matter of the generic unit's purpose and implementation, so the formal types reflect those requirements and the compiler ensures they will be met.
+Therefore, within the generic body, the implementation code can be written with the assurance that the characteristics and capabilities required of the type will actually be available.
+That's the Contract Model in full: the requirements are a matter of the generic unit's purpose and implementation, so the formal types reflect those requirements and the compiler ensures they will be met.

 Some generic units, though, do not require specifically numeric actual types.
 These generics can use less specific syntax for their formal types,